MWC-APP/app/README.md

 - [x] `TagManager` class had two methods doing the same thing in different ways.
 I merged them into a single method.
 - [x] Solved bug in tags management: when adding a tag, we were not setting the correct ID to the POJO object, causing foreign key constraint exceptions when trying to save sessions with newly created tags.
 - [x] Solved bug where we the app was still referencing the previous tag ID after the user has selected a different tag for a session.
+- [] Before we locked only the navbar and the settings menu when studying.
+Now we lock also the tag spinner.

+- [] More granular settings for timer (short/long/focus)
 - [] Adding `@author` tags to all classes to make it clear who did what
 - [] Added Javadocs to all classes, methods, fields, etc.